cauchyschwarz192837/DistributedMesh/README.md

 - mesh-specific Pregel logic: MeshPregelVertex, MeshGraphLoader, meshPregel(args...)

 ### main.h
 Generic Pregel-like framework.
-Note MeshValue stores the base vertex position, current displacement and whether the vertex is an anchor.
-MeshMessage is the displacement vector sent between neighbouring vertices.
+Note MeshValue stores the base vertex position, current displacement and whether the vertex is an anchor
+- MeshMessage is the displacement vector sent between neighbouring vertices.
-BVertex is one graph vertex
+- BVertex is one graph vertex
-BEdge is one graph edge
+- BEdge is one graph edge
-Division isone partition containing many vertices GraphBuffer is temporary graph builder and graph distributor MessageBuffer is the big mailbox to stores outgoing and incoming messages (*) Worker runs supersteps
+- Division isone partition containing many vertices
+- GraphBuffer is temporary graph builder and graph distributor
+- MessageBuffer is the big mailbox to stores outgoing and incoming messages (*)
+- Worker runs supersteps
-SerialMe converts objects into bytes for MPI UnSerialMe reconstructs objects from  reading bytes
+- SerialMe converts objects into bytes for MPI
+- UnSerialMe reconstructs objects from  reading bytes

 ### comm.cpp
 Just some wrapping of the MPI communication layer used by the Pregel framework here